palantir/foundry-platform-python/docs/namespaces/Ontologies/ObjectType.md

 # **get**
 Gets a specific object type with the given API name.

-Third-party applications using this endpoint via OAuth2 must request the following operation scope: `api:read-data`.
+Third-party applications using this endpoint via OAuth2 must request the following operation scope: `api:ontologies-read`.

 ### Parameters